-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jul 1 thru Sep 30, 2009 To Date

 Total Projected Budget from All Sources N/A \$202,000,000.00

 Total CDBG Program Funds Budgeted N/A \$15,000,000.00

 Program Funds Drawdown \$0.00 \$1,784.00

 Obligated CDBG DR Funds \$0.00 \$0.00

 Expended CDBG DR Funds \$0.00 \$1,784.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-PROGRAM BACKGROUND: Fiterman Hall, a 15-story Borough of Manhattan Community College (BMCC) building located at 30 West Broadway, was ostensibly destroyed when 7 World Trade Center caught fire and collapsed on the afternoon of the September 11, 2001 attacks.
-At that time, a portion of the building&rsquos southern façade was ripped away, and the building required decontamination and deconstruction.
-Decontamination of the original Fiterman Hall building was completed in the fourth quarter.
-The new Fiterman Hall will be a 15-story building to be used by BMCC for classrooms, computer laboratories, offices, library, public space, and other spaces to accommodate the college&rsquos programs.
+PROGRAM BACKGROUND: Fiterman Hall is an existing 15-story Borough of Manhattan Community College building that was ostensibly destroyed when 7 World Trade Center caught fire and collapsed on the afternoon of the September 11, 2001 attacks.
+At that time, a portion of the buildings southern façade was ripped away, and the building continues to be a blight upon the neighborhood.
+The existing Fiterman Hall, located at 30 West Broadway was built in 1959 as a 15-story office building.
+It was donated to the community college in 1993 by philanthropists Miles and Shirley Fiterman, and was under renovation to become an academic center in 2001.
+On September 11, 2001, the project was only an estimated seven weeks from completion.
 PROGRAM DESCRIPTION: LMDC proposes to allocate \$15,000,000 to costs for the planning, design and fit-out related to public spaces in the new Fiterman Hall building.

-PROGRAM OBJECTIVES: The objective of the LMDC project is to replace the damaged building and construct a new facility within the community that will house classrooms, computer laboratories, offices, library, assembly and meeting rooms and other spaces to accommodate college programs for BMCC as well as allow for various community uses and spaces.
+PROGRAM OBJECTIVES: The objective of the LMDC project is to replace the damaged building and construct a new facility within the community that will house classrooms, computer laboratories, offices, library, assembly and meeting rooms and other spaces to accommodate college programs for the Borough of Manhattan Community College as well as allow for various community uses and spaces.
 The Fiterman Hall reconstruction is intended to address or prevent blight, and meet needs resulting from September 11, 2001.

-PROPOSED BENEFICIARIES: Fiterman Hall&rsquos reconstruction will benefit the Lower Manhattan community at large, including residents and workers.
+PROPOSED BENEFICIARIES: Fiterman Halls reconstruction will benefit the Lower Manhattan community at large, including residents and workers.
 These groups will benefit from the removal of the damaged building.
-The students of BMCC will also benefit from having access to the rebuilt facility that was originally renovated as part of the campus improvements of 1994 meant to alleviate congestion at the 100 Chambers Street location.
+The students of the Borough of Manhattan Community College will also benefit from having access to the rebuilt facility that was originally renovated as part of the campus improvements of 1994 meant to alleviate congestion at the 100 Chambers Street location.
 Additionally, the presence of an active community college, with faculty, students, and staff, will support the continued revitalization of Lower Manhattan and provide a resource to the community.

-SELECTION OF BENEFICIARIES: The Fiterman Hall reconstruction will create a new facility just off the World Trade Center Site and provide a new place of employment, education and community use in Lower Manhattan.
+SELECTION OF BENEFICIARIES: Fiterman Hall is a lasting reminder of the horrific events of September 11, 2001 and its reconstruction will create a new facility just off the World Trade Center Site and provide a new place of employment, education and community use in Lower Manhattan.
 FEDERAL AND OTHER RESOURCES: Additional sources of funding include funds from the City and State of New York, as well as funds obtained from an insurance settlement following the damage of the Fiterman Hall building.

-PROJECT AREA--Fiterman Hall will be rebuilt as a 15-story Borough of Manhattan Community College building located at 30 West Broadway.
+PROJECT AREA--The project area is the 15 story, 377,000 square foot, high rise building previously serving the Borough of Manhattan Community College.

 NO UPDATES TO THE PERFORMANCE MEASURES.
-FITERMAN HALL RECONSTRUCTION&mdash The City University of New York and the Dormitory Authority of the State of New York has presented a budget to LMDC of items they would like to use LMDC funds towards.
-LMDC has reviewed the submitted budget and has asked CUNY and DASNY to make some small changes to the budget.
-Once those changes are made, a subrecipient agreement will be drafted and finalized.
+The City University of New York and the Dormitory Authority of the State of New York made the requested changes to the proposed budget for the Subrecipient Agreement.
+A Subrecipient Agreement has been drafted and is being reviewed.